tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 The point is that there's a single place where binaries are packaged and code is checked for quality and correctness, so we can merge changes safely and with confidence.

 When a failure appears in a build, it should be investigated why it happened.
 Did a commit actually break functionality?
 Were static code analysis checks too harsh and maybe they must be relaxed a little bit?
-Recently, one of the failures that left me most perplexed was a build where the unit tests failed on the CI server unit tests but passed locally!
+Recently, one of the failures that left me most perplexed was a build where the unit tests failed on the CI server but passed locally!
 How did this happen?
 Investigating on this confusing build failure unearthed bigger problems than just a breaking unit test.

 ## Mockito cannot mock final classes